 When you’re renovating, considering your location is important.
 A renovation in the prairie provinces differs from one on or near the coast.
-Luckily, OSS Contracting in Vancouver knows how to work in these environments and has five expert tips to share.
+Here are some tips to consider:

 Materials are important